Julchu/Pricey/README.md

 ### /package.json

-- Project information, scripts, node module dependencies, pre-commit hooks, etc...
+- Project information, node module dependencies, etc...
+- Scripts: commands and aliases to run commands
+  - Ex: type-check runs the TS compiler script `tsc` when you call it with `yarn type-check`
 - Dependencies: `yarn add <packageName>`
   - Required for end user/host to install when building app
   - Ex: NextJS/React, Emotion (styling)